grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/google/index.md

 > Available in Grafana v10.1.0 and later versions.

-Team sync allows you to automatically add users to teams based on their Google groups.
-The following example shows how to configure team sync for Google OAuth.
+With team sync, you can easily add users to teams by utilizing their Google groups.
+To set up team sync for Google OAuth, refer to the following example.

-1. Enable Cloud Identity API on your [organization's dashboard](https://console.cloud.google.com/apis/api/cloudidentity.googleapis.com/)
+1. Enable the Google Cloud Identity API on your [organization's dashboard](https://console.cloud.google.com/apis/api/cloudidentity.googleapis.com/).

-2. Add the `https://www.googleapis.com/auth/cloud-identity.groups.readonly` scope to your Grafana `[auth.google]` configuration:
+1. Add the `https://www.googleapis.com/auth/cloud-identity.groups.readonly` scope to your Grafana `[auth.google]` configuration:

 Example: